tealina/docs-en/docs/family/doc-types.md

 }

 ```
-### FAQ
+## FAQ
 ####  Multiple http status code?
-  Not support directly, Some alternative way:,
+  Not support directly, here some alternative way:,
   1. Add comment to handler, (when error handled in the interceptors)
   ```ts
   /**